 Competing with your partner.

 Competing might improve many other areas of your life but if you are competing with your husband or wife then you are competing with a wrong person.
 Do not keep scores of what he or she does and does not.
 Whenever you do a favor for your spouse, don’t make sure he or she knows about it.
-Be sincere, be helpful and leave your competitiveness behind the door for outside world.
+Be sincere, be helpful and leave your competitiveness behind the door.

 Finding faults in your spouse.